DavideDelVecchio/azure-m2c-wgm/m2c/dotnet_mongo_loader/readme.md

   dotnet_mongo_loader -> .../dotnet_mongo_loader/bin/Debug/net5.0/publish/
 ```

+### Execute the Console App

-The generated dll file can be executed cross-platform, like this:
+The dotnet project can be executed like this (from the parent directory):

 ```
-$ dotnet run bin/Debug/net5.0/dotnet_mongo_loader.dll
+$ dotnet run --project dotnet_mongo_loader/dotnet_mongo_loader.csproj
 ```